mridubhatnagar/blogs-backup/ckz2d9lmy0h79mjs1e4df70xm.md

 Nothing interested me inside.
 However, when I came out.
 I came across an old famous Bahrisons Bookstore, Saket.
 The joy of going to the bookstore.
 Picking the book.
 Flipping the pages is incomparable to purchasing a book online.
 It never gets old.
 For me, the bookstore is also the place where I have had interesting conversations with strangers.

 While I read the preface and book cover of many books.
-Yours truly purchased two books Sapiens (Special collector's edition) and Brave Not Perfect by Reshma Saujani.
+Yours truly purchased two books Sapiens (Special collector's edition) and Brave, Not Perfect by Reshma Saujani.